-Here are three training tips to ensure servers are set up for success.
+Here are six training tips to ensure servers are set up for success.

 Good service is not only about being attentive, and keeping water glasses full and empty plates cleared.
 The best servers are those that understand their customer’s underlying needs and make a personal connection.
 For example, if a customer asks, “What do you recommend?” and the server replies, “Everything,” the server eliminates further conversation.